schoolofcities/urban-data-storytelling/urban-data-management/spatialdb-postgis/spatialdb-postgis.md

 author: "Lindsey Smith"
 ---

+This section will cover:

+- an introduction to relational database management systems
+- how to create a database with PostgreSQL and import non-spatial data

 Now that you’re familiar with how to create, query, and manipulate data in relational databases using SQL, we can start to take a look at *spatial databases*.

 Spatial databases extend traditional databases by allowing you to store and query *geographic features* such as points (e.g., library locations), lines (e.g., roads), and polygons (e.g., city ward boundaries).
 They are especially useful for combining spatial and non-spatial data, and exploring spatial questions such as: